10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 Coltrane was awarded the Grammy Lifetime Achievement Award in 1997.

-Channel your inner Coltrane by learning how to practice a musical instrument, or anything, more effectively.
+Kids can channel their inner Coltrane by learning how to practice a musical instrument, or anything, more effectively.

 6. Leon Bridges